Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 • Recognition that effects developed over time

 The rarity and difficulty of collection made wild Cordyceps extraordinarily expensive.
-Modern cultivation of Cordyceps militaris has made it accessible, though some traditional practitioners distinguish between wild and cultivated varieties.
+The modern cultivation of Cordyceps militaris has made it more accessible, although some traditional practitioners distinguish between wild and cultivated varieties.

 Reishi in Chinese Imperial Courts